herber/layer/readme.md

 The server side is written in [node.js](http://nodejs.org).

 ## Contribute
-Create a pull request / issue to tell us about your awesome ideas, you want us to add Or fork the repo and send us a link to your customisation version.
+Create a pull request / issue to tell us about your awesome ideas, you want us to add or fork the repo and send us a link to your customisation version.

 ## Licence
 MIT